canhazdb/documentation/content/docs/contributing/developing.md

 lastModified: 2021-05-27
 ---

-There are a few different ways you can install canhazdb, depending on your individual use case.

-# Developers
 As a developer, you will probably want to install the database on your local machine, so you can edit source code and run the tests immediately.

 ## Dependencies